praekelt/django-ultracache/README.rst

         "purge": {"method": "myproduct.purgers.squid"}
     }

 todo: explain settings and the twisted service.
+Note strict version pin on pika==0.10.0.

 Other settings
 **************